palash1992/DynamicGEM/README.md

       ```bash
          sudo python setup.py install
       ```
-* To setup up the dynamicTriad please follow the repository "https://github.com/luckiezhou/DynamicTriad".
-Make sure to build it using python3.5.
+* We have build the dynamicTriad using python 3.5.
+If you want to setup for python3.6 or other python please follow the repository "https://github.com/luckiezhou/DynamicTriad".

 * For setting of rest of the methods, the package uses setuptools, which is a common way of installing python modules.
   - To install in your home directory, use: